Loyola Wolf Pack: Men's and women's swimming

-The school's teams currently competes in the Mid-South Conference, which is part of the National Association of Intercollegiate Athletics, and has been consistently ranked in the top-10 nationally since its inception in 2016.
+Loyola swimming teams currently compete in the Sun Conference of the NAIA.
+The teams formerly competed in the Mid-South Conference, which is also part of the National Association of Intercollegiate Athletics, and has been consistently ranked in the top-10 nationally since its inception in 2016.
 The team hosts home meets at the University Sports Complex.

 Men's tennis

-The Loyola Wolf Pack men's tennis team represents Loyola University New Orleans.
+The men's tennis team represents Loyola University New Orleans.
 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home matches at the City Park/Pepsi Tennis Center.

 Women's tennis

-The Loyola Wolf Pack women's tennis team represents Loyola University New Orleans.
+The women's tennis team represents Loyola University New Orleans.
 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home matches at the City Park/Pepsi Tennis Center.

 Men's and women's track and field

-The Loyola Wolf Pack men's and women's track and field teams represent Loyola University New Orleans.
-The school's teams currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
+The men's and women's track and field teams represent Loyola University New Orleans.
+The school's teams currently compete in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.

 Loyola runner Emmett Toppino won a gold medal at the 1932 Summer Olympics as the second leg in the 4 x 100-meter relay in which a new world record was established.

 Volleyball

-The Loyola Wolf Pack volleyball team represents Loyola University New Orleans.
+The volleyball team represents Loyola University New Orleans.
 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home games at the University Sports Complex.